ivirshup/anndata-paper/paper.md

 \label{fig:examples}
 ](figures/fig3_examples.pdf)

-Let us discuss examples of anndata's ecosystem for spatial transcriptomics, multiple modalities, and RNA velocity (\autoref{fig:examples}).
+Let us give three examples of `AnnData`'s applications: spatial transcriptomics, multiple modalities, and RNA velocity (\autoref{fig:examples}).
 In spatial transcriptomics, each high-dimensional observation is annotated with spatial coordinates.
 Squidpy [@Palla2021] uses `AnnData` to model their data by storing spatial coordinates as an array (`obsm`) and a spatial neighborhood graph (`obsp`), which is used to find features which are spatially correlated (\autoref{fig:examples}a).
-In addition, values from the high dimensional transcriptomic measurement can be overlayed on an image of the sampled tissue, where the image array is stored in `uns`, or handled externally.
+In addition, values from the high-dimensional transcriptomic measurement can be overlayed on an image of the sampled tissue, where an image array (reference) is stored in `uns`.

-`AnnData` can be used to model multimodal data beyond exploiting `AnnData`'s available fields.
-One approach is to join separate `AnnData` objects (\autoref{fig:examples}b) for each modality on the observations index through `anndata.concat`.
+To model multimodal data, one approach is to join separate `AnnData` objects (\autoref{fig:examples}b) for each modality on the observations index through `anndata.concat`.
-Relations between the variables of the modalities can then be stored as graphs in `varp`, and analyses using information from both modalities, like a joint manifold, in `obsp`.
+Relations between the variables of different modalities can then be stored as graphs in `varp`, and analyses using information from both modalities, like a joint manifold, in `obsp`.
-Formalizing this, since more recently, the `muon` package [@Bredikhin2021] offers a container-like object `MuData` for a collection of `AnnData` objects, one for each modality.
+Formalizing this further, the `muon` package [@Bredikhin2021] offers a container-like object `MuData` for a collection of `AnnData` objects, one for each modality.
-This structure extends to the on-disk format where individual `AnnData` objects are stored as discrete elements inside the `MuData`'s `h5mu` files.
+This structure extends to an on-disk format where individual `AnnData` objects are stored as discrete elements inside `h5mu` files.
 This approach has similarity with `MultiAssayExperiment` within the Bioconductor ecosystem [@Ramos2017].

-`AnnData` has been used to model data for fitting models of RNA velocity [@Bergen2020] exploiting the `layers` slot to store a set of matrices for different types of RNA counts (\autoref{fig:examples}c).
+`AnnData` has been used to model data for fitting models of RNA velocity [@Bergen2020] exploiting the `layers` field to store a set of matrices for different types of RNA counts (\autoref{fig:examples}c).

 # Outlook